Defense Against False Domestic Violence Allegations

 If the court makes a finding of domestic violence within the previous five years, Family Code § 3044 creates a rebuttable presumption against awarding custody to the accused party.
 This presumption can significantly affect long-term parenting rights.

-Defending against allegations requires careful factual presentation, documentary evidence, witness testimony where appropriate, and disciplined courtroom advocacy.
+Legal defense for false accusations of abuse requires careful factual presentation, documentary evidence in domestic violence cases, witness testimony credibility where appropriate, and disciplined courtroom advocacy.

 Common Patterns in False Allegation Cases